-There are many reasons to consider buying a vacation property, particularly if you are unable to afford a house in the city.
-Buying vacant land for a cottage is even more affordable.
+There are many reasons to consider buying vacation property, particularly if you are unable to afford a house in the city.
+Buying vacant land for a cottage is more affordable than buying something already built.

 It also has the added appeal of being able to become whatever you want.
 So you aren’t stuck with someone else’s dream of an asbestos tainted trailer from the ’70s or a geodesic dome from the ’80s.